 - Annual Degrees Awarded

 - $1.712 billion

 - $4,855 per term (Fall/Spring) for undergraduate Fixed Tuition Rate

 - Research Expenditures

-- More than 3.2 million volumes and 76,000 journal and other serial subscriptions
+- More than 2.6 million physical and digital volumes and 148,769 physical and digital journals and other serial subscriptions

 - Physical Plant Value

 - $1.6 billion

 - *as reported to the National Science Foundation